yongpuitung/Deconstruct-Reconstruct-Data-Visualisation/README.md

 This visualisation could potentially educate audience, influence audience’s behavior and decision-making in the following ways:

 - Educate Audience about Global Trends
-  - It could educate audience about the global landscape of intellectual property and technological innovation.
-Understanding which countries are at the forefront of patent grants provides valuable insights into the dynamics of the global economy and technology landscape.
 - Guide Investment Decisions
-  - The visualization is designed to influence investment decisions.
-Recognizing which countries lead in patent grants helps investors identify nations with potential for economic growth and business opportunities.
-For example, if someone realizes that a certain country is leading in patent grants, it could guide him towards that country for investment opportunities.
 - Influence on Innovation Strategies
-  - It could inspire audience to consider the leading countries and fields of technology when developing innovation and research strategies.
-For example, if a certain country dominates in a specific technology sector, it signifies a concentration of innovative activity and expertise in that area.
-It could encourage professionals to actively seek and explore collaborations opportunities in that country.

 ## Audience